reypapin/Domain-Name-Classification-with-LLM/Code/Python/Noteboks/Readme.md

 5. **ollama_openhermes_prompting_n_size.ipynb**
    - **Description:** Similar to `ollama_mistral_prompting.ipynb`, but specifically evaluates the model's performance for different training batch sizes.

+6. **ollama_Llama3_8B_prompting_n_size_family.ipynb**
+   - **Description:** This notebook experiments with training the Llama3 model from Ollama using three different training batch sizes, excluding the 'ramnit' family.
+The resulting models are then evaluated on a test dataset that contains only 'ramnit' family domains and normal domains.
+The objective is to observe how the model performs when encountering a specific family that was not seen during training.

 ## Workflow

 1. **Upload Datasets:** Datasets are uploaded to Google Drive.